An Alignment-Agnostic Model for Chinese Text Error Correction: Experiments

 \subsection{Datasets and Metrics}

-Chinese text error correction tasks mainly have two public datasets: the benchmark of SIGHAN 2015~\citep{tseng2015introduction} which just contains text-aligned data and the competition of CGED 2020~\citep{cged2020} which contains text non-aligned data.
-In order to better verify the models’ effect on text non-aligned scenario, we synthesized some non-aligned data based on SIGHAN 2015 dataset.
+Chinese text error correction tasks mainly have two public datasets: the benchmark of SIGHAN 2015~\citep{tseng2015introduction} which only contains text-aligned data and the competition of CGED 2020~\citep{cged2020} which contains text non-aligned data.
+In order to better verify our models’ effectiveness on text non-aligned scenario, we synthesized some non-aligned data based on SIGHAN 2015 dataset.
 Next, we will introduce how to utilize the three datasets.

-For SIGHAN 2015 dataset, since the use of extra resources is allowed in SIGHAN competitions, we incorporated SIGHAN 2013 and 2014 datasets in the training phase, and incorporated SIGHAN 2013 confusion set, in order to keep accordance with other methods in comparison.
+For SIGHAN 2015 dataset, in order to keep accordance with other models in comparison, we incorporated SIGHAN 2013 and 2014 datasets in the training phase, as well as the SIGHAN 2013 confusion set.
 The test set contains 1100 passages and the train set contains 8738 passages.
+To ensure comparability, we also trained another model on a considerably larger train set to be consistent with SpellGCN'~\citep{cheng2020spellgcn}, which has 281379 passages in train set.
 We used the evaluation tool provided by SIGHAN, with metrics of precision (Prec.), recall(Rec.) and $F_1$, all are based on sentence level.

-CGED 2020 contains an additional error type besides three error types mentioned.
-That is the reversed order.
-As this type happens less frequent in Chinese text writing scenario, and is beyond the scope of our model setting, we remove 575 relevant samples from a total sample of 2586, and get 846 training samples and 1165 testing samples.
+CGED 2020 dataset is comprised of foreign Chinese learners' writing, and contains an additional error type besides the three types mentioned above, which is the reversed order.
+As this type happens less frequently in native Chinese writing scenario, and is also beyond the scope of our model setting, we remove 575 relevant samples from a total sample of 2586, and get 846 training samples and 1165 testing samples.
+In consequence, we redo experiments with published models instead of comparing directly with the published benchmarks of other systems due to the inconsistency of test set.

-To better verify our model’s effect on text non-aligned scenario, we synthesized some non-aligned data based on SIGHAN 2015 dataset (SIGHAN-synthesized).
+To better verify our model’s effectiveness on text non-aligned scenario, we synthesized some non-aligned data based on SIGHAN 2015 dataset (SIGHAN-synthesized).
 For mistaken characters error type, we kept the original errors unchanged.
 For missing characters error type, we randomly selected 50\% samples and deleted one character from each of them.
 For redundant characters error type, we randomly selected 50\% samples and inserted characters in each of them through four ways.
 (1) We inserted repeated characters in 35\% of the selected samples.
 (2) We inserted confusing characters in 30\% of the selected samples.
 (3) We inserted characters from high-frequency words in 30\% of the selected samples.
 (4) We also inserted random characters in 5\% of the selected samples.